2bahaa/OmniRAG-General-Purpose-LLM-Chatbot-for-Any-File/README.md

-# OmniRAG-General-Purpose-LLM-Chatbot-for-Any-File
+# OmniRAG General-Purpose LLM-Chatbot for custom use
 🌾 LLaMA 3.2 PDF Chatbot using RAG
 Interact with your PDFs using AI 🤖📄

 This project lets you upload any PDF and chat with it in real-time using LLaMA 3.2 and Retrieval-Augmented Generation (RAG) — all hosted in Google Colab with no API keys required.

-🔍 Features
+ **Features**:

-✅ Upload your own PDF through a clean web interface
+Upload your own PDF through a clean web interface

-🧠 Uses LLaMA 3.2 (local inference via Ollama)
+Uses LLaMA 3.2 (local inference via Ollama)

-📎 RAG-powered, accurate question answering
+RAG-powered, accurate question answering

-🌐 Runs entirely inside Colab — no need for ngrok or external hosting
+Runs entirely inside Colab — no need for ngrok or external hosting

-💬 Ask questions and get human-like answers instantly
+Ask questions and get human-like answers instantly

-🚀 Try it in seconds
+**Try it in seconds :**

-🔗 Open Colab
+Open Colab

-📤 Upload your PDF
+Upload your PDF

-🤔 Ask any question
+Ask any question

-📚 Get answers pulled directly from your file
+Get answers pulled directly from your file

 💡 Ideal for students, researchers, and developers who want AI-enhanced PDF Q&A without backend complexity.